hashicorp/design-system/website/docs/components/form/form-primitives/partials/code/how-to-use.md

+## How to use this component

-## Form::Label
+### Form::Label

-The most basic invocation requires text to be passed and a `controlId` argument (the ID of the form control associated with the label):
+The most basic invocation requires text to be passed and a `controlId` argument (the ID of the form control associated with the label).

 ```handlebars
 <Hds::Form::Label @controlId="control-ID">My label</Hds::Form::Label>
 ```

-Pass in an `isRequired` argument when the user input is required for the associated form control:
+When user input is required for the associated form control, pass in an `isRequired` argument.

 ```handlebars
 <Hds::Form::Label @controlId="control-ID" @isRequired={{true}}>My label</Hds::Form::Label>